 Number of Shares Authorized.
 The 2011 Equity Plan currently provides for an aggregate of 2,000,000 shares of our Common Stock to be available for awards under the 2011 Equity Plan.
-At the Annual Meeting, the Company is seeking stockholder approval of an additional 715,000 shares of Common Stock available for issuance under the 2011 Equity Plan.
+At the Annual Meeting, the Company is seeking stockholder approval of an additional 850,000 shares of Common Stock available for issuance under the 2011 Equity Plan.
 See Proposal 4 set forth below.
 No more than 750,000 shares of our Common Stock may be issued with respect to incentive stock options under the 2011 Equity Plan.
 No participant may be granted awards of options and stock appreciation rights with respect to more than 750,000 shares of our Common Stock in any one year.
 No more than 750,000 shares of our Common Stock may be granted under the 2011 Equity Plan to any participant during any single fiscal year with respect to performance compensation awards in any one performance period.
 The maximum amount payable to an individual employee or officer under the 2011 Equity Plan for any single year during a performance period for an award denominated in cash is \$10,000,000 (with respect to each year if the performance period is more than one year).
-Shares of our Common Stock subject to awards are generally unavailable for future grant; however, if any shares are surrendered or tendered to the Company, including shares issued upon the exercise, vesting or settlement of an award (other than an option or an SAR), to satisfy withholding taxes owed, such shares will again be available for grant under the 2011 Equity Plan, provided that in no event shall such shares increase the number of shares that may be delivered pursuant to incentive stock options granted under the 2011 Equity Plan.
-For clarity, (i) any shares of Common Stock that are tendered or exchanged by a participant or withheld by the Company as full or partial payment of the exercise price of an option or SAR will not be available for subsequent awards under the 2011 Equity Plan and (ii) shares of Common Stock exchanged by a participant or withheld by the Company to satisfy tax withholding or tax payment obligations related to any option or SAR shall not be available for subsequent awards under the 2011 Equity Plan.
+Shares of our Common Stock subject to awards are generally unavailable for future grant; however, if any shares are surrendered or tendered to pay the exercise price of an award or to satisfy withholding taxes owed, such shares will again be available for grant under the 2011 Equity Plan, provided that in no event shall such shares increase the number of shares that may be delivered pursuant to incentive stock options granted under the 2011 Equity Plan.
 If any award granted under the 2011 Equity Plan expires, terminates, is canceled or forfeited without being settled or exercised, shares of our Common Stock subject to such award will again be made available for future grant.